-- When at the station, please stay behind the yellow line
+- When at the station, ensure everyone remains behind the yellow line

 - Always mind the gap between the train and the platform

-- You cannot capture images on board a train unless you have a permit from Metro
+- You cannot capture images on board a train without a Metro permit

 - You cannot capture images of rail staff unless you have their expressed permission

-- Respect the wishes of those passengers who ask not to be photographed
+- Respect the wishes of those passengers who ask not to be filmed or photographed

 - Be safe, all filming and photography is undertaken at your own risk.